Pprime1/csasm/README.md

   - [x] delay showmap.js from starting until the game actually starts
   - [x] why doesn't the actual map tiles display by default at startup?
 Maybe delay first display until is_running?
   - [x] change the person marker icon to be a person
-    - [ ] simplify the icon URL ... why does iconUrl: '../../personicon.png'  not work?
-404 Not found?
+    - [x] simplify the icon URL ... use '/js/personicon.png' not '../../personicon.png'
 - [ ] create a live, outdoors, example for testing
   - [x] iphone testing
   - [ ] accuracy of location ...
 13m?